Gilead Community Services v. Town of Cromwell

 Background

 Relman Colfax and the Connecticut Fair Housing Center filed suit on April 17, 2017 on behalf of the Center and Gilead Community Services, against the Town of Cromwell, Connecticut.
-The complaint alleged that Cromwell and three of its high-ranking officials violated the Fair Housing Act (FHA) and the Americans with Disabilities Act (ADA)) by engaging in an illegal and concerted campaign to force Gilead to close the group home.
+The complaint alleged that Cromwell and three of its high-ranking officials violated the Fair Housing Act (FHA) and the Americans with Disabilities Act (ADA) by engaging in an illegal and concerted campaign to force Gilead to close the group home.

 In early 2015, Gilead purchased and renovated a single-family property in Cromwell to provide housing and supportive services for six men with mental health diagnoses.
 Under Connecticut law, this living arrangement is a by-right use in residential neighborhoods and should not be subjected to any zoning or other limitation not applicable to other single-family homes.

-Notwithstanding the clear provisions of state law, Cromwell's Mayor and Acting Town Manager rallied community opposition to keep the Gilead residence from opening in the first place.
-Thereafter, Cromwell officials misused their authority by threatening Gilead's funding from the State of Connecticut, issuing a cease and desist order and wrongfully denying Gilead a local property tax exemption available to non-profit entities.
-As a consequence of these discriminatory actions, Gilead was forced to close the residence, sustained substantial monetary losses, and prospective residents who were ready for community living were forced to remain in, or return to, institutional settings.
+Notwithstanding the clear provisions of state law, Cromwell's Mayor and Town Manager rallied community opposition to keep the Gilead residence from opening in the first place.
+Thereafter, Cromwell officials misused their authority by threatening Gilead's funding from the State of Connecticut, issuing a cease and desist order, and wrongfully denying Gilead a local property tax exemption available to non-profit entities.

 Key Case Developments